FlavioAvdulla/holbertonschool-shell/io_redirections_and_filters/README.md

 # I/O Redirection

+- What do the commands `head`, `tail`, `find`, `wc`, `sort`, `uniq`, `grep`, `tr` do
+- How to redirect standard output to a file
+- How to get standard input from a file instead of the keyboard
+- How to send the output from one program to the input of another program
+- How to combine commands and filters with redirections

 In this lesson, we will explore a powerful feature used by command line programs called input/output redirection.
 As we have seen, many commands such as **ls** print their output on the display.
 This does not have to be the case, however.
 By using some special notations we can redirect the output of many commands to files, devices, and even to the input of other commands.

 ## Standard Output